 Learn how to make medical herbal remedies in this hands-on, immersive, and fun series of workshops.
 In each workshop, participants will learn about the medicinal and culinary benefits of seasonal herbs and will make two herbal remedies.
 Sign up for one class or all three!
 Each workshop will explore a different set of amazing herbs.

 When: Sundays from 1-4 p.m – May 15, August 7, and September 25

 Cost: $60 each, or all three for $150 (includes supplies).

 Location: West London in a location accessible by bus and bike.

-In this 2-day series, participants will learn how to plan a permaculture life in the city that includes growing food, creating spaces in which multiple species flourish (including people!), creating community, and initiating neighbourhood change.
+In this 2-day series, participants will learn how to design an ecological life in the city that includes growing food, creating spaces in which multiple species flourish (including people!), creating community, and initiating neighbourhood change.
 Day one will explore permaculture ethics, philosophy, principles and practices with a focus on the urban/suburban context.
 Day two will be a dynamic process in which participants devise their own permaculture plan in discussion with the instructor and other participants.

-When: Sunday, August 8 & 22, 10 a.m. to 5 p.m. (both days, with a 1-hour lunch break)
+When: Saturday, April 30 and Sunday, May 1, 10 a.m. to 5 p.m. (both days, with a 1/2 hour lunch break)

 Location: West London, bike and bus accessible

 “I completed my permaculture design certificate with Earth Activist Training in 2010.
 Since then I have initiated a children’s garden program, a community garden, pollinator gardens, a seed library, and a beekeeping collective.
 I have been an urban gardener for 20 years and a beekeeper since 2013.
 Currently, I am the main farmer/beekeeper at Entangled Roots and a community activist.

 I received my PhD in Geography and Environment from Western University in spring 2021.
 My research focused on the relationship between people and bees in cities, with an emphasis on the practices of urban beekeeping and pollinator gardening.”